rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 We can observe that for a sample of only 10 persons, the percentage varies a lot.
 The challenge is to find out how many persons we need to survey to get a reliable percentage estimation.

 Let's repeat the experience 1,000 times for different sample sizes.
-On the Figure below, x axis is the number of surveyed persons (log scale), y axis is the percentage of people claiming they plan to watch the games, and the dots corresponds to the obtained result for each of the 1,000 trials.
+On the Figure below, x axis is the number of surveyed persons (log scale), y axis is the percentage of people declaring they plan to watch the games, and the dots corresponds to the obtained result for each of the 1,000 trials.

 {% include image.html url="https://rguigoures.github.io/images/bootstrap.png" width=500 %}

-We can observe that, the more we survey people, the more the percentages we obtain converge to 64.0%.
+The figure above shows that the more we survey people, the more the percentage we obtain converge to 64.0%.

 **Question** how can we assess the confidence in the estimation of a calculated percentage?

-One option consists in computing the average percentage value and the standard deviation for each number of surveyed persons.
+One option consists in computing the average percentage and the standard deviation for each number of surveyed persons.
 In the following plot, bars are twice the standard deviation, so that we get confidence intervals at a 95% precision level.

 {% include image.html url="https://rguigoures.github.io/images/bootstrap_std.png" width=500 %}